gloger-test/TPCNet/readme.md

 This notebook covers the complete pipeline of our method, including the core architecture and training/inference workflows.

+**Dataset Usage:**
+For the **S9k** dataset, you can download it from [Hugging Face](https://huggingface.co/datasets/joyfuljune/S16k/).
+For other datasets used in the paper, please refer to their respective official websites.

 ### Citation

 If you find this code or our paper useful for your research, please cite our article: